thorsten/phpMyFAQ/docs/development.md

 ### 6.2.1 Introduction

 phpMyFAQ v4 and later uses Twig, a modern template engine for PHP.
 It is fast, secure, and flexible.
-This documentation provides an overview of how to use Twig in your projects.
+This documentation provides an overview of how to use Twig in phpMyFAQ.

 The default layout of phpMyFAQ is saved in the **assets/templates/default/index.twig** file.